 If you’re just starting to dip your toe in the world of recording audio, or if you’re getting ready to build a full home studio, you need to make sure you invest in the proper microphone.
 In this list we cover the best microphones for recording—be it instruments, vocals, or YouTube videos.

-Editor’s note: this list of the best microphones for recording was updated on November 20, 2020, to include the Hyper X Quadcast S as a notable mention.
+Editor’s note: this list of the best microphones for recording was updated on January 15, 2021, to mention the Shure SM7b.

 The best microphone for recording is the sE Electronics sE2300

 sE Electronics isn’t quite a household name in the world of recording, but this durable condenser mic sounds amazing.
 Whether it’s being used to record vocals or instruments, the sE2300 produces crystal clear sound due to its neutral-leaning frequency response with a slight boost in the treble range.
 The presence boost enhances vocal clarity and instrumental resonances by amplifying the frequencies where harmonic frequencies lie.

 sE Electronics sE2300

 The sE2300 has lots of features, including a two-setting switchable high pass filter, a two-setting switchable attenuation pad, and three switchable pickup patterns (cardioid, bi-directional, and omnidirectional).
 These settings will allow you to record all varieties of sound, including loud noises, without distortion kicking in.
 When you purchase the sE2300, you get an attachable pop filter and shock mount, which reduce handling noise and mitigate the plosives and fricatives of speech.